10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 In the case of permeases and transport proteins, ligands bind and induce a conformational change in the receptor as illustrated in the case of the glucose transport protein shown in Figure \(\PageIndex{9}\).

 The mathematics we derived for the carrier proteins does not apply to the channel proteins.
 In addition, there are other ways to "gate" open a channel protein, which we will discuss later.
 Also, some transporters can move solute molecules across a membrane against a concentration gradient.
-These proteins require an external energy source (like ATP or coupling to the favorable collapse of a second transmembrane gradient) to drive this thermodynamically unfavored process.
+These proteins require an external energy source (such as ATP or the favorable collapse of a second transmembrane gradient) to drive this thermodynamically unfavored process.
 This is called active transport and will be discussed in the next chapter section.

 Both links above are from the Theoretical and Computational Biophysics group at the Beckman Institute, University of Illinois at Urbana-Champaign.
 These molecular dynamic simulations were made with VMD/NAMD/BioCoRE/JMV/other software support developed by the Group with NIH support.